Bealby/grandpas-pocket-watch-shop/README.md

 - All fields of the form are required and necessary alerts will advise the user when fields are not filled in correctly.
-  Dropdown options are used where possible to make the form as easy to fill out as possible and also minimaises input errors.
+  Dropdown options are used where possible to make the form as easy to fill out as possible and also minimises input errors.

-- For the date field a date picker calender pops up allowing for the user to pick a date without having to type a date manually.
+- For the date field a date picker calendar pops up allowing for the user to pick a date without having to type a date manually.
 This also prevents field errors when dates can take different formats.

-- A bold, 'CONFIRM APPOINTMENT' button is displayed at the bottom of the colour orange and once clicked the user will be redirected to a confimation booking page.
+- A bold, 'CONFIRM APPOINTMENT' button is displayed at the bottom of the colour orange and once clicked the user will be redirected to a confirmation booking page.
   A notification info window will also pop up confirming the appointment.